frost-byte/QuickBoardX/README.md

 ### API

-The API provides plugin developers with methods for creating scoreboards, both permanent and temporary.
+The API provides plugin developers with methods for creating custom sidebar scoreboards, both permanent and temporary.
-Temporary boards will only be displayed for a short period of time, and using Scrollable or Changeable elements is not recommended.
+Temporary boards will only be displayed for a short time.
+Using Scrollable or Changeable elements should not be used in temporary scoreboards.
-Methods are provided for referencing existing scoreboard configuration files.
-Those methods allow you to reference the lists of text and titles already defined in that scoreboard's yml file.
+Methods have been included for referencing existing scoreboard configuration files.
+Those methods allow you to access the lists of text and titles already defined in that scoreboard's configuration file.

+In addition to the Sidebar scoreboard, the Player Tab List can be customized per player.
+Whenever a player joins the server they will be added to the default team defined in the default team config file.
+The recommended way to change a player's team is to call the `PlayerTeamUpdate` event and providing the player's UUID and the name of the Team that they are joining.

 #### Maven

 ##### Artifact